Become-A-DevOps-PM/become-a-devops-pm.github.io/content/exercises/Azure VM - From Zero To Hero/2. Azure CLI/Exercise 4 - Creating a Resource Group Using AZ CLI.md

 draft = false
 +++

-# Exercise 4: Creating a Resource Group Using AZ CLI

 ## Overview

 This exercise introduces the **Azure CLI** for managing Azure resources.
 You will use Azure CLI commands to create a resource group and verify its creation.

-## Step-by-Step Instructions

 ### Step 1: Log in to Azure Cloud Shell